 Repeat adrenaline every 5 minutes as needed.

-An adrenaline autoinjector, e.g. EpiPen, may be used instead of an adrenaline ampoule and syringe.
+An adrenaline autoinjector, e.g. EpiPen or Anapen, may be used instead of an adrenaline ampoule and syringe.

 Remove allergen (if still present): flick out insect stings, freeze ticks with liquid nitrogen or ether-containing spray (if available) and allow to drop off.

 ALWAYS give adrenaline FIRST, then asthma reliever puffer, if someone with known asthma and allergy to food, insects or medicine has SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice) even if there are no skin symptoms.

 If inadequate response or deterioration, start an intravenous adrenaline infusion as follows:

 Give only in liaison with an appropriate specialist.
 Phone ………………………………………………

 Observe the patient for at least 4 hours after last dose of adrenaline.